 To protect the health of our visitors and the Baltimore community, we are adhering strictly to City and State guidelines as well as taking additional precautions.
 Before your visit, become familiar with our new policies below (in addition to our existing guidelines).
 We want every visitor to have a safe and enjoyable experience.

-Before your visit, you will need to reserve a free, timed-entry pass.
-Passes are released on the 21st of every month for Members and the 25th of every month for Non-Members. (next member ticket availability is Oct.
-21 for month of November)Get Timed-Entry Passes
+Passes are released on the 21st of every month for Members and the 25th of every month for Non-Members. (next member ticket availability is Nov.
+21 for month of December)Get Timed-Entry Passes